Gaussian Copula-Based Outage Performance Analysis of Fluid Antenna Systems: Channel Coefficient- or Envelope-Level Correlation Matrix?: Construction of Fully Correlated Nakagami- Fading Channel in FAS

 To verify the correctness of the proposed fully correlated Nakagami-$m$ channel envelopes construction approach, simulation results in terms of the distribution of the generated channel envelopes and the correlation among them are provided.
 Fig. 3 (a) shows the comparison of PDFs and CDFs of the generated channel envelopes using the proposed approach and the empirical approach.
 It can be observed from Fig. 3 (a) that the PDFs and CDFs of the channel envelopes generated by the proposed approach and the empirical approach are perfectly matched.
 Meanwhile, a quantitative validation based on the root mean square error (RMSE) was conducted, showing that the RMSEs of both the PDFs and CDFs in Fig. 3 (a) under different values of $m$ are all below ${\rm{1}}{{\rm{0}}^{ - 3}}$.
-Moreover, Fig. 3 (b) shows the differences between the correlation matrix of the channel envelopes generated by the proposed approach and the channel envelope correlation matrix according \eqref{7A}, and we observe that the differences are very small.
+Moreover, Fig. 3 (b) shows the differences between the correlation matrix of the channel envelopes generated by the proposed approach and the channel envelope correlation matrix according \eqref{7A}.
+We can see that the magnitude of differences is below ${10^{ - 2}}$, which is less than $1\% $ with respect to the value of correlation $[-1,1]$.
 These satisfy the above mentioned conditions, proving the feasibility of the proposed fully correlated Nakagami-$m$ channel envelopes construction approach.